2026 Lewisham London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Lewisham has generally had a Labour majority.
 The only exceptions have been the period between 1968 and 1971 when the Conservatives controlled the council and a period of no overall control from 2006 to 2010 (though under the mayoral system Labour still formed the administration).
 Labour regained control of the council in the 2010 election, winning 39 seats to the Liberal Democrats' twelve seats.
 The Conservatives won two seats and the Green Party won one seat.
 Labour extended its majority in the 2014 election, winning 53 seats with a single Green councillor being elected.
 In the 2018 and 2022 elections, Labour won all fifty-four seats to the council.

 Council term

-A mayoral by-election was triggered following the resignation of previous mayor Damien Egan to stand in the 2024 Kingswood by-election.
-It was the first mayoral election run under first past the post rather than the prior use of supplementary vote.
-The winning candidate, Brenda Dacres, is the first black woman to serve as a directly elected mayor in the UK.

 In 2025, two Labour councillors joined the Green Party, and make up the official opposition on Lewisham Council.
 This is the first time Lewisham Council has had an opposition group since 2010.

+Sophie Davis resigned from the council in January 2026; the seat was left vacant until the election.